AntonisXT/el-greco-art-explorer/README.md

 It provides an interactive way to browse the artworks, exhibitions, and biography of **Doménikos Theotokópoulos (El Greco)**, along with a secure admin dashboard for content management.

 Developed to practice full-stack architecture, backend security, clean REST API design, and modern frontend patterns, the project demonstrates real-world application structure without aiming to be a commercial platform.
-Version **2.0** introduces a complete redesign focused on **enhanced security, improved usability, and a seamless user experience** — bridging cultural heritage and modern web technology.

 ---